One of the most profound changes I’ve made in my life has been becoming a minimalist

 Cleaning out our wardrobes (on multiple occasions) has helped us enjoy the clothing we have left a lot more.
 We no longer stand in our filled-to-the-brim closets, paralyzed by choices.
 Now, we have just the right amount of clothes, and we actually like all of them.
 Weird, I know.

+Hey it’s me, Jason Zook, the man behind this article.
+I have a few minimalism challenges for you!
 Your first minimalism challenge: Spend tonight or this weekend going through your closet.
 What haven’t you worn in a year that you can get rid of, donate, or sell?

-2. My old business
+2. Applying minimalism to an old business

 IWearYourShirt brought a lot great things into my life and my home.
 Now, you might be thinking I’m going to talk to you about all the t-shirts I had to comb through and give away.
 Interestingly enough (to me, at least), I never held on to those T-shirts for too long.
 Truthfully, I simply didn’t have the room (365+ XL T-shirts per year take up a ton of space!).